 Ginetta frequently represents clients in litigation involving writs of mandate, land use (including CEQA and the California Coastal Act), and validation actions involving complex finance matters.
 Most recently, Ginetta has successfully defended challenges to land use decisions of the cities of Beverly Hills, Covina, Manhattan Beach, Pasadena, and Yucaipa.

 Ginetta currently serves as Chair of the Firm’s Coastal Department and previously served as Assistant Chair of the Firm’s Litigation Department.

 Ginetta is also a member of the Firm’s Management Committee.

 Honors & Awards

-Ginetta has been been selected to the Southern California Super Lawyers List in 2014-2017, and previously was selected to the Southern California Rising Stars List in 2010-2013.
+Ginetta has been selected to the Southern California Super Lawyers List in 2014-2018, and previously was selected to the Southern California Rising Stars List in 2010-2013.

 Ginetta is AV Preeminent Rated by Martindale-Hubbell.

 Member, Los Angeles County Bar Association Judicial Appointments Committee

 Member, Environmental Section, State Bar of California